 It was fought over between the Scottish and the English during the Wars of Independence [1296-1356] and again in the sixteenth century.
 As a result it suffered a lot of damage.
 The ruin gives an insight into just how remarkable this abbey would have been.

 The fourth abbey, Kelso Abbey was founded by monks invited by King David I. Like Jedburgh Abbey, it suffered from English invasions, and not much of the abbey remains.
 It is still worth visiting as the church ruin is one of the greatest examples of Romanesque architecture in Scotland.

-The 113m Falls of Glomach is one of the tallest waterfalls in the United Kingdom.
-The area is also one of the wildest.
+The Falls of Glomach is one of the tallest waterfalls in the United Kingdom, standing at 113 metres.
+This area is also one of the wildest places in Scotland.

 I once wild camped next to the falls; listening to the powerful waterfall through the walls of my tent is one of my fondest memories.